kieransnapes/violet-triceratops/content/pages/index.md

         image: images/feature3.png
         image_alt: App user profile preview
         content: >
-          We offer an app for automating timesheets so you can spend less time managing your workers timesheets and jobs
+          Timesheets by technikiwi automates timesheets and payment order processing so you can focus your time on adding value to your business.
         actions:
           - label: Learn More
             url: /timesheets